The Great Snowboard Expedition

 May 23, 2021

-I can't really say this one is "sketchy" but it is a great story worth sharing.
-What was once just a silly mistake turned into a positive weekend adventure with a group of friends.
+I can not really call this one was "sketchy" but it is a great story worth sharing.
+What started as a silly mistake turned into a fun weekend adventure with a group of friends.
 So, what happened?

 Earlier in the ski season I was riding at Alpine Meadows Resort in Truckee, CA. It was going to be last run of the day and we were headed to the top via Summit Chair.
 After a short ridgeline traverse we ended up at Idiot's Delight (uh oh...) and were inspecting some steep lines down the front face (blue arrow).
-To do this I had to remove my snowboard.
+I had to remove my snowboard to peer over the edge.
 The wind was howling so I secured the snowboard and turned away.
 Within maybe a minute I heard someone shouting "Tim!
 Your board!"
 I did not even need to look back to know what happened.
 The board got tossed in the wind and went straight down the backside past the skull and crossbones out of bounds sign (red arrow).
 I was totally hosed.
 I did my walk of shame up the ridge and was assisted by ski patrol down the mountain in a sled.

-I got a new board for the remainder of the season but wanted to try to retrieve the one I had lost.
+I got a new board for the remainder of the season but still wanted to retrieve the one I lost.
 Would it be possible?
 This is the story of The Great Snowboard Expedition.

 Activity: Wilderness Expedition